inpsyde/wp-translation-downloader/docs/Configuration.md

 ## Exclude specific packages

 It is possible to exclude packages from being processed.
-Takethe following example:
+Take the following example:

 ```json
 {